 On a Budget?
 2 Affordable Physical Therapy Percussion Massagers

-This one has Hypervolt Plus vibes.
-It has a similar design, and mimics many performance aspects of the Hypervolt Plus.
+This one has Hypervolt Plus/2 Pro vibes.
+It has a similar design, and mimics many performance aspects of the Hypervolt device.

-The only difference is that it’s way cheaper than Hypervolt Plus.
+The only difference is that it’s way cheaper than Hypervolt 2 Pro (and older Plus).
 That doesn’t put a dent on Opove’s reputation; they have been selling massage guns for a while now.

-Although it looks like Hypervolt Plus, it weighs much less – just 2.3 pounds compared to the 3.0 pounds of Hypervolt Plus.
-It has a 15mm amplitude – 1mm more than Hypervolt 2 Pro, Plus, and 1mm less than Theragun Pro.
+Although it looks similar to Hypervolt 2 Pro, it weighs a tad less – just 2.4 pounds compared to the 2.6 pounds of Hypervolt 2 Pro.
+It has a 12mm amplitude – 2mm less than Hypervolt 2 Pro, Plus, and 4mm less than Theragun Pro.

-It has an advertised stall force of up to 50lbs. but we believe it might be overstated.
-That’s because we measured it against a 56-pound.
-Ekrin B37 and it couldn’t even come close.
+It has an advertised stall force of up to 70lbs. but when we tested it, it was more like 40-45 lbs.
+We measured it against a 56-pound.
+Ekrin B37 and it couldn’t come close.

-However, it still feels powerful enough – perhaps more powerful than Hypervolt 2.
-It revs up to 3300rpm.
+However, it still feels powerful enough – more powerful than Hypervolt 2.
+It revs up to 2600rpm.
 It doesn’t come with many bells and whistles but it is well equipped with a carrying case and nice attachments.

-Read our Opove M3 Pro Max review for further information on this device.
+Read our Opove M3 Pro review for further information on this device.

 This one is an even more pocket-friendly option.
 It’s not as decorated as our top recommendations, but it has decent performance aspects.

-Nonetheless, it has 5 nicely varied attachments and weighs a meager 2 pounds.
-It has a 2500mAh battery that can last between 5-6 hours or at least a week if you use it normally.
-You can extend the warranty from 1 year to 3 years if you register your device on their website.
+Nonetheless, it has 6 nicely varied attachments and weighs a meager 2.15 pounds.
+It has a 2600mAh battery that can last between 3-4 hours or at least a week if you use it normally.

-MORE INFO: Read our full addsfit Max review.
+MORE INFO: Read our full Taotronics massage gun review.